 Serial crafter Audra Held has a talent for making personalized gifts, like origami ornaments.
-So, of course her friends and family love it when she gives them stacks of her artfully wrapped Cocoa and Peppermint Organic Body Bars for the holidays.
-But Held, who’s a native New Yorker (and sibling of Well+Good staffer, Lisa) swears that the rest of us possess enough skill to pull off this thoughtful (or last-minute) gift idea, even if we’ve never cracked the cover of Ready Made Magazine.
+So, of course her friends and family love it when she gives them stacks of her artfully wrapped cocoa and peppermint organic body bars for the holidays.
+But Held, who’s a native New Yorker (and sibling of Well+Good writer, Lisa) swears that the rest of us possess enough skill to pull off this thoughtful (or last-minute) gift idea, even if we’ve never cracked the cover of Ready Made Magazine.

 “Friends and family don’t need to know that it’s a simple seven step process—and that it takes the soaps just five hours to cure,” says Held, who graciously gave us her recipe.
 “They just see the amazing results and the cute paper packaging.”
 The ingredients are easy to find and inexpensive, and the recipe is easy to follow.
 Let us know how it goes!

 Keep reading to find out how to make your own organic soap bars.

 Organic Cocoa and Peppermint Body Bars

 This four-ingredient recipe includes moisturizing cocoa butter, cocoa powder for a gentle exfoliation, and peppermint oil, which gives the bars a seasonal scent that doubles as an enlivening morning-shower pick-me-up.

 1. Unwrap the block of soap base and cut it into one inch cubes.
 Place cubes into a glass mixing bowl and heat it in the microwave for three minutes or use a double boiler.
 Stir, breaking up any larger chunks formed at the bottom of the bowl.
 Return to microwave.
 Heat at 30 second intervals until fully melted, stirring every 30 seconds.

 2. Break the cocoa butter into pieces and stir them into the melted base.